 - (2) Supporting documentation.
 The responsible party shall maintain all required licenses, records, and other documentation sufficient to demonstrate that the statements and information required by subsection (1) above are true and accurate.
 All such licenses, records, and other documentation shall be provided upon request, and failure to do so may result in the denial, suspension, or revocation of the Certificate of Use. - (3) Providing false information.
 Providing false or misleading information in an application for a Certificate of Use is grounds to deny or revoke the Certificate of Use.
 A determination that false or misleading information was provided in an application is appealable to a hearing examiner in accordance with the procedures set forth in chapter 8CC or section 1-5, or both. - (4) Annual renewal.
 The Certificate of Use shall be renewed annually.
 A Certificate of Use may not be renewed if there are any outstanding fines or liens for violations of this code. - (5) Inspection.
 Upon the issuance or renewal of a Certificate of Use, the vacation rental property shall be subject to inspection to ensure compliance with all applicable code requirements.
-At the time of such inspection, the responsible party shall provide all licenses, records, and other documentation sufficient to demonstrate compliance with all requirements of this section. - (6) Enforcement history. - (a) When reviewing an application to obtain or renew a Certificate of Use, the Department shall consider the violation history of the property identified in the application.
-If the violation history shows three or more violations of this section within the preceding 24 months, the Department shall not issue or renew the Certificate of Use unless:
+At the time of such inspection, the responsible party shall provide all licenses, records, and other documentation sufficient to demonstrate compliance with all requirements of this section.

+(6) Enforcement history.

+(a) When reviewing an application to obtain or renew a Certificate of Use, the Department shall consider the violation history of the property identified in the application.
+If the violation history shows three or more violations of this section within the preceding 12 months, the Department shall not issue or renew the Certificate of Use unless:

 - (i) all outstanding violations or liens are first satisfied and corrected; and - (ii) a bond in the amount of \$10,000.00 is provided to the Department, in the form approved by the Director.
-The bond shall be subject to forfeiture for future violations, as set forth in this section. - (b) When the violation history shows three or more violations of this section within the preceding 24 months, the Department shall notify the peer-to-peer or platform entity, if known, of the property at which the violations have occurred, and the dates of the violations. - (c) When calculating whether a vacation rental property has three or more violations within the preceding 24 months, if one or more unresolved citations that will affect the decision to issue or renew the Certificate of Use are pending, the Director may issue or renew a Certificate of Use on a provisional basis and for a limited time, which may be extended by the Director for good cause shown. - (D) Vacation Rental Standards.
+The bond shall be subject to forfeiture for future violations, as set forth in this section. - (b) When the violation history shows three or more violations of this section within the preceding 12 months, the Department shall notify the peer-to-peer or platform entity, if known, of the property at which the violations have occurred, and the dates of the violations. - (c) When calculating whether a vacation rental property has three or more violations within the preceding 12 months, if one or more unresolved citations that will affect the decision to issue or renew the Certificate of Use are pending, the Director may issue or renew a Certificate of Use on a provisional basis and for a limited time, which may be extended by the Director for good cause shown. - (D) Vacation Rental Standards.
 The following vacation rental standards shall govern vacation rentals in unincorporated Miami-Dade County: - (1) Duties of peer-to-peer or platform entity.
-For each vacation rental listed or offered, a peer-to-peer or platform entity shall: - (a) provide notice of the requirements of this section to any person or entity listing or offering a vacation rental on its service or platform, and shall confirm that a Certificate of Use has been obtained in accordance with this section, prior to listing or offering each vacation rental;
+For each vacation rental listed or offered, a peer-to-peer or platform entity shall: - (a) provide notice of the requirements of this section to any person or entity listing or offering a vacation rental on its service or platform; - (b) only provide payment processing services, or otherwise facilitate payment for a vacation rental that has a valid Certificate of Use in accordance with this section.
+A peer-to-peer or platform entity shall not be held liable pursuant to this subsection where it: